samcondon4/PyLabTools/docs/user_guide/fundamentals/index.rst

 Fundamentals
 #############

-| SPHERExLabTools (SLT) provides a general purpose laboratory data acquisition and instrument control system with driver
+| PyLabTools (SLT) provides a general purpose laboratory data acquisition and instrument control system with driver
   level software for control of testbed instrumentation, graphical interfaces, real-time data visualization, processing, data archival tools for a variety of output file formats, and mechanisms to run manual and automated measurements.
   Each component is highly configurable with minimal manual coding required by a user.